-Challenge number Detail of challenge 1 45% of children in Reception in the Autumn term 2022 were not on track for achieving the 'communication and language' Early Learning Goals.
-50% of disadvantaged children were not on track.
-80% of disadvantaged children were not on track in the other literacy strands.
-All four current EYPP children in nursery did not achieve the language element of the entry to nursery baseline.
-Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils throughout school and, in general, are more prevalent among our disadvantaged pupils than their peers in the Early Years and KS1.
-2 Our assessments and observations indicate that the education and well-being of many of our disadvantaged pupils have been impacted by partial closures to a greater extent than for other pupils.
+Challenge number Detail of challenge 1 A significant majority of disadvantaged children were not on track to meet the ELG on entry to Reception.
+This was largely dictated by their poor communication and language skills.

+Assessments and observations with pupils indicate under-developed oral language skills and vocabulary gaps among many disadvantaged pupils throughout school.
+2 Assessments and observations indicate that the education and well-being of many of our disadvantaged pupils have been impacted by the pandemic to a greater extent than for other pupils.
 These findings are supported by national studies.
-In previous years, our disadvantaged pupils have made more progress from KS1 to KS2 than the cohort as a whole, with strongly positive progress data for three consecutive data sets.
-This was not the case in 2021/2022, although progress remained positive in writing.
+Since the pandemic, there has been an increased attainment gap between disadvantaged and non-disadvantaged pupils, with non-disadvantaged children out-performing their disadvantaged peers.
 3 Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils.
 These challenges particularly affect disadvantaged pupils, including their attainment.
-Need for additional support has increased since the pandemic with 23 pupils currently requiring additional support with social and emotional metal health needs (11 of these are pupil premium).
-This compares to 7 children in total in the academic year of the pandemic.
-Seven children are receiving one-to-one therapeutic support and five children currently require additional adult support/mentoring throughout the day to enable them to access learning - four of these are disadvantaged.
+Need for additional support has increased significantly since the pandemic and this increase has disproportionally affected disadvantaged children.
+Almost half of the children with an identified SEMH SEN need are Pupil Premium children.
 4 Although our attendance data for disadvantaged pupils was better than national, the gap between disadvantaged children and the cohort as a whole is not narrowing.
 Persistent absenteeism for our disadvantaged children is significantly higher than the persistent absenteeism for all pupils.